chybajaca/ALK_parabank/README.txt

     3. Ensure WebDriver is set up
-    Download the WebDriver matching your browser version and place it in your system PATH or specify its location in your scripts.
+    Download the ChromeDriver and place it in your system PATH or specify its location in your scripts.